Fish Species NT: A Guide for Fishing Australia

 Black Jewfish

-Best Time to Fish: Year-round, but December to January are prime months.
+Best Time to Fish: Year-round, but December to January are prime months for the Black Jewfish species.

 Eating: Excellent table fish

-Legal Size: No size limit in NT & 75cm in Queensland
+Legal Size: No size limit in NT, but 60cm in Gulf Carpentaria & 75cm in Queensland

 Sailfish

-Best Time to Fish: October till January in Tropical and temperate waters between 24-28 degrees.
-We like to hunt these between Port Douglas and Cairns.
+Best Time to Fish: October till January in tropical and temperate waters between 24-28 degrees.
+We like to hunt Sailfish species between Port Douglas and Cairns.

 Best Targeted: Wider reefs along the coast, islands and bait grounds.
 Lures and live bait.
 Slow trolling or Switch-baiting.
 For Switch-Baiting, troll with a teaser and no hook, then switch it out with a circle hook.